 “Who do you think you are, you uncircumcised Philistine, that you should taunt the servant of the living God (vs. 26)?
 For my God has saved His people since time began, and He has given me victory after victory in my own life and this obstacle will be just like those in the past.
 The Lord who has delivered me and delivered His people, He will deliver me from you (vv.
 34-37).
 You come against me with all your weapons, but I come to you in the name of the Lord of hosts, the God of the armies of Israel, whom you have taunted since their inception as a people.
 This day the Lord will make me more than a conqueror, and I will prevail over you that all the earth may know that my God is real, and that He does not deliver by the arm of the flesh but by the power of the Spirit; for the battle is the Lord’s, and He shares His glory with no man (vv.
 45-47).”

 Of course, there is no guarantee that simply praying this prayer will alter circumstances in your life or in mine.
-My next blog will deal with a biblical response when God does not seem to give us the victory for which we were hoping.
 But David’s words are the ultimate truth nonetheless.